 Funeral Procession

 Accompanying the body to its final resting place is a time-honored tradition.
-If your family chooses to continue the tradition, the procession is a way for others, even strangers, to acknowledge the value of life and show respect for the one who has died.
+If your family chooses to continue the tradition, the procession is a way for family, friends, and people in the community driving along the road to acknowledge the value of life and show respect for the one who has died.

 What is the Purpose of a Funeral Procession?